 Outreach goes inside with STARS (Scientists Talk About Research for Staff), a series of special lunch-hour talks for Faculty of Science support staff.
 To bridge the gap between scientists and those who work behind the scenes to support them, once a month, researchers give an informal talk about their work.
-The roster also includes a few Staff Talk About Real Stuff presentations.
 The audience includes lab technicians, database managers, administrative assistants, and advisors.
 A light lunch is served during each talk courtesy of the Dean of Science.

 For more information, or to RSVP, please contact Ingrid Birker, Science Outreach Coordinator, at science [dot] outreach [at] mcgill [dot] ca, or call 514-398-4094